- Zerolens, a Vienna-based startup, offers an online 3D photo studio platform that enables the creation of product images for marketing activities.

 Nowadays, it’s impossible to exaggerate the power of images.
 Researchers from the Massachusetts Institute of Technology mark that the human brain can process an entire image in as little as 13 milliseconds.
 Moreover, another report suggests that visuals increase user engagement by as much as 94%.
 No wonder, we buy with our eyes.

 Starbucks, Sephora, Ikea, Audi, Converse, Red Bull, and many other brands take it all from the power of images on social media.
 A beautiful white paper cup filled with coffee and cream chopped with chocolate chips on the top and a red sparkling background makes you stop by the Starbucks at your earliest convenience.
-The more ‘speaking to you’ and engaging the image, the more you want to get the product.
-As a result, digital managers face the problem: how to regularly produce a huge amount of diverse images in short terms, and not go bankrupt paying huge production expenses?
+Some brands also tend to make use of creative, interactive videos made with the help of firms specializing in video production jacksonville florida, or elsewhere to better appeal to their audience.
+The more ‘speaking to you’ and engaging the visuals, the more you want to get the product.
+As a result, digital managers face the problem: how to regularly produce a huge amount of diverse images in the short term, and not go bankrupt paying huge production expenses?

 Zerolens, a Vienna-based startup may have a solution.